The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 Should you retain it?
 Is it enough?

-Today, we take a deeper look at this scheme and the reasons why it’s good (and not so good).
+Today, we take a deeper look at this scheme, and the reasons why it’s good (and its limitations).

 - When Are You Automatically Enrolled

 - DPS Has No Cash Value

 - How to Check If You’re Insured Under DPS